uci-plrg/c11tester-vagrant/README.md

     ./test_all.sh
 ```

 The `cdschecker_modified_benchmarks/test_all.sh` script tests seven data structures for 500 runs and reports data race detection rates and execution time for each data structure.
+The results are printed in the console.

 ### To run data structure benchmarks with bugs that tsan11 and tsan11rec miss: